ComputerSysemSecurityF2020G4/Project1/README.md

 | B (external)      | http            | -                 | -            |

 ### B) Issues with Policy Compliance
-Since the router merely acts as a switch between systems on the same network, iptables rules on R can only govern internetwork communications between A and B. Any intranetwork communication rules from a system in A to another system in A cannot be enforced by the iptables of R. Likewise, any intranetwork communication rules from a system in B to another system in B cannot be enforced by the iptables of R.
+Since the router merely acts as a switch between systems on the same network, iptables rules on R can only govern internetwork communications between A and B. Any rules governing intranetwork communication from a system in A to another system in A cannot be enforced by the iptables of R. Likewise, any rules governing intranetwork communication from a system in B to another system in B cannot be enforced by the iptables of R.

 ### C) iptables Rules in R